zephraph/notes/Ideas/Automated voice check-in.md

 _More questions are asked and responses given.
 The call ends._

 _You receive a notification after the transcript has been processed_

+## Features

+- Automated phone based service that handles journaling, check-ins, etc
+- Text based pre-screens to ensure the time is still okay and that it doesn't need to be rescheduled
+- Visual check-in builder that's easy to setup for therapists or individuals